Enzyme-driven phase separation: Mean-Field theory

 Overall, these results show that a gas of reacting and diffusing particles can exhibit at the mesoscopic scale a phenomenology nearly indistinguishable from that of classical phase separation.
 This includes domain formation via nucleation or linear instability, and coarsening driven by interface minimization [Fig.~\ref{fig:pd_new}(c) and \ref{fig:pd_new}(d)].
 However, two key distinguishing features, which could be used for experimental discrimination, must be emphasized:

 First, since the particles behave as a gas, particle exchange across boundaries is rapid.
-The stability of domains does not arise from reduced particle mobility, but from their constant interconversion, driven by enzymatic activity at the interfaces [see Fig.~\ref{fig:power}, left inset].
+The stability of domains does not arise from reduced particle mobility, but from their constant interconversion, driven by enzymatic activity at the interfaces [see Fig.~\ref{fig:power}, right inset].

 Second, as a direct consequence, maintaining the domain structure requires a constant energy expenditure.
-The power consumption per unit interface length associated with the interfacial activity of each enzyme type can be computed by integrating the reaction rates (\ref{eq:reactionrates}) over the flat interface profile given by Eq.~(\ref{eq:stationary_profile_eq}):
+The power consumption per unit interface length associated with the interfacial activity of each enzyme type can be computed by integrating the reaction rates (\ref{eq:reactionrates}) over the previously derived flat interface profile, obtaining:

-where $\varepsilon$ is the energy expended in a single catalytic event, which is typically provided by the hydrolysis of a single ATP molecule \cite{AHJ+22}.
+where $\varepsilon_0$ is the energy expended in a single catalytic event, which is typically provided by the hydrolysis of a single ATP molecule \cite{AHJ+22}.
 Eq.~(\ref{eq:power}) shows that the power required to maintain a phase interface is proportional to the width of the interface, and is thus inversely proportional to the interface tension.
-Consequently, the sharper interfaces produced when enzymes operate near saturation require less energy to be sustained.
-Furthermore, by combining Eqs.~(\ref{eq:alphas}),(\ref{eq:width}) and (\ref{eq:power}), we find that the power consumption scales with the square root of the catalytic rates $k_\mathrm{c}^\pm$.
-Numerical measurements confirm this scaling (Fig.~\ref{fig:power}).
+Combining Eqs.~(\ref{eq:width}) and (\ref{eq:sigma})-- (\ref{eq:power}) shows that the power consumption is a slowly decreasing function of $K_\mathrm{m}$, with a logarithmic divergence for $K_\mathrm{m}\ll C$ stemming from the breakdown of the Michaelis-Menten approximation.
+From the same relations we find that the power consumption scales with the square root of the catalytic rates $k_\mathrm{c}^\pm$, a scaling confirmed by numerical measurements (Fig.~\ref{fig:power}).